 You can address the reader in the second person by using pronouns such as, “you”, “your”, and “yours.”
 Here’s an example, “Before you take your furry friend for a walk in the morning, remember to bring your water bottle with you.”
 It means you’ve oriented the email towards the reader, and not yourself or your business.

-It’s a clever psychological tactic that pulls the reader into action and makes them the center of your attention.
+It’s a clever psychological tactic that pulls the reader into action and makes them the centre of your attention.
 This doesn’t mean you shouldn’t use ‘we’ and ‘I’ and ‘Our’.
 The goal should be to create a healthy balance between the first person and the second person.

 6. Discuss the Benefits Instead of Listing out the Features